How Many Hours Can a Minor Work? Scheduling Guide [2026]

 Key points:

-- Penalties for violations are severe: up to $16,035 per federal violation (2025 rate), with higher penalties for willful violations causing harm
+- Penalties are severe: up to $16,035 per violation (2025 rate), with higher penalties for repeat or willful violations

 Sources